boleima/ToPro/README.md

 Our experiments on multilingual NER (PAN-X) and POS tagging (UDPOS) datasets demonstrate that Topro fine-tuning outperforms vanilla fine-tuning and prompt tuning in cross-lingual transfer, especially for languages that are typologically different from the source language English.
 Our method also attains state-of-the-art (SOTA) performance when employed with mT5 model.
 Besides, our exploratory study in multilingual large language models shows that Topro performs much better than the current in-context learning method.

-Overall, the performance improvement of Topro shows that it could be a potential novel benchmarking method for sequence labeling tasks.
+Overall, the performance improvement of ToPro shows that it could be a potential novel benchmarking method for sequence labeling tasks.

 ## Dataset
 The two datasets (UDPOS and PAN-X) of the current study are based on the XTREME benchmark ([Hu et al. 2020](https://arxiv.org/pdf/2003.11080.pdf)).
 The datasets can be accessed from this repository [https://github.com/google-research/xtreme](https://github.com/google-research/xtreme).